FEATURED ACTIVITIES

 • Learn more about child development, our curriculum, early childhood education, and

-• View your child’s electronic portfolio that includes photos, scanned artwork, and other
+• View your child’s electronic portfolio that includes photos, scanned artwork, and other electronic samples of his/her interactions at school.

-child’s development.
-This survey also helps us to get a complete picture of your child’s skills
+• Complete a developmental survey to assess your child’s progress and view reports on your child’s development.
+This survey also helps us to get a complete picture of your child’s skills and

-and abilities, so that we can better support his/her learning here in the classroom.
+abilities, so that we can better support his/her learning here in the classroom.

 • Get personalized activity recommendations for your child that are based on our